travis-ci/travis.rb/README.md

 #### `disable`

-If you want to turn of a repository temporarily or indefinitely, you can do so with the `disable` command:
+If you want to turn off a repository temporarily or indefinitely, you can do so with the `disable` command:

 ``` console
 $ travis disable